Ready Brigade supports installation protection training exercise

 |0

-This work, Ready Brigade supports installation protection training exercise [Image 5 of 5], by SGT Marlana Cureton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ready Brigade supports installation protection training exercise, by SGT Marlana Cureton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT